daisy20170101/TriBIE/README.md

 ## Static Green's function (or stiffness) calculation
 ### Stiffness in homogeneous half-space medium
 We use analytical solution for stress tensor in polygon elements embeded in homogeneous half-space based on Comninou and Dundurs [1975] and Stuart [1997].
 We fix the singularities using the method presented in Nikkhoo and Walter [2015, GJI].
-The triangular mesh of fault interface can be created by Trelis or Cubit (https://coreform.com/products/coreform-cubit/).
+The triangular mesh of fault interface can be created by [Trelis or Cubit](https://coreform.com/products/coreform-cubit/).

 ![image](https://github.com/daisy20170101/TriBIE/blob/master/post_precessing/GuerreroSlabMesh.png)
 Figure 2.
 Fault geometry and mesh created for SSE model in Guerrero, Mexico.